NatoliChris/diablo-benchmark/README.md

 ### Installation

 1. Clone this repository
-2. Run `go get` in this repository to install dependencies.
+2. Run `go mod download` in this repository to install dependencies.
 3. Build the benchmark using the `Makefile` or directly calling ``go build main/diablo.go``

 ### Running the Benchmark